Explore ARCALYST® (rilonacept) resources and FAQs

 Active flare

-The time when a person is actively experiencing the signs and symptoms of pericarditis or recurrent pericarditis, including chest pain that feels worse when breathing in or lying down.
+The time when a person is actively experiencing the signs and symptoms of first episode or recurrent pericarditis, including chest pain that feels worse when breathing in or lying down.

 "Auto" means both self and automatic.
 "Inflammation" is the painful swelling that happens as the body’s natural response to injury or infection.
 Combining these words, "autoinflammation" occurs when inflammation happens automatically or continuously because of a process within the body (not an external cause such as a virus or injury).